How to Make a Mocha

 Velvety, frothed milk is crucial for a classic mocha.

-2. Steam Milk: If using an espresso machine's steam wand, purge it first.
+2. Steam milk: If using an espresso machine's steam wand, purge it first.
 Submerge the wand just below the surface of the milk and turn on the steam.
 Aim for a whirlpool effect, incorporating air for the first few seconds to create foam, then submerge deeper to heat the milk.
-The ideal temperature for steamed milk is around 60-65°C.
+The ideal temperature for steamed milk is around 60 to 65°C.

 Step 4: Combine and Serve

-1. Pour Milk: Slowly pour the steamed and frothed milk into your mug, over the chocolate and coffee mixture.
+1. Pour milk: Slowly pour the steamed and frothed milk into your mug, over the chocolate and coffee mixture.
 Aim for a steady stream, allowing the milk to integrate with the chocolate base.
-If you're feeling artistic, try your hand at some latte art.

 Tips for the Perfect Mocha

-• Adjust Sweetness: Don't be afraid to adjust the amount of chocolate or add a touch of sweetener if desired.
+• Adjust sweetness: Do not be afraid to adjust the amount of chocolate or add a touch of sweetener if desired.

-• Practice Milk Frothing: Frothing milk takes practice.
-Don't get discouraged if it's not perfect the first time.
+• Practice milk frothing: Frothing milk takes practice.
+Do not get discouraged if it is not perfect the first time.

 Mocha Variations

-Once you've mastered the basic mocha, consider experimenting with these variations:
+Once you have mastered the basic mocha, consider experimenting with these popular variations.

 Making a mocha at home is a rewarding experience that allows you to customise your drink to perfection.
-With fresh roasted coffee beans, quality chocolate, and a little practice, you can enjoy a café-quality mocha right in your kitchen.
-Enjoy your delicious, chocolatey creation!
+With freshly roasted coffee beans, quality chocolate, and a little practice, you can enjoy a cafe-quality mocha right in your kitchen.